-Equality programmes, measures adopted to promote employment, protocols to prevent sexual harassment and sex discrimination regulations.
-Similarly in Iberalbión.
+Equality programmes, measures adopted to promote employment, protocols to prevent sexual harassment and sex discrimination

+Although there are various Equality Programmes in place, both WiZink Bank and WiZink Gestión have already started collective negotiation processes with the correspondent Workers Representatives (Unions) in order to align Equality measures in place with latest applicable regulations.
+Similarly, in Iberalbión.
 Different measures are in place at all levels providing for flexibility and balance of personal and family life, specifically focusing on maternity and paternity leave.
 Finally, there are Action Protocols in place to cover any potential mobbing (sexual or otherwise).